mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

   participant User
   participant Console
-  User->>Console: Save configuration with template-based Custom Resource<br/>generated from Marketplace Console->>User: Configuration saved
+  User->>Console: Save configuration with template-based Custom Resource<br/>generated from Marketplace Console-->>User: Configuration saved
-  User->>Console: Deploy the configuration Console->>Console: Get custom resource from the Marketplace Console->>Console: Interpolate the template with user-defined values Console->>Console: Generate configuration files and store them in a dedicated folder Console->>User: Deployment successful
+  User->>Console: Deploy the configuration Console->>Console: Get custom resource from the Marketplace Console->>Console: Interpolate the template with user-defined values Console->>Console: Generate configuration files and store them in a dedicated folder Console-->>User: Deployment successful
 ```

 :::info
-It is important to note that deploying template-based Custom Resources for different runtimes than Kubernetes will require additional configuration on the deployment pipeline.
+Deploying template-based Custom Resources for different runtimes than Kubernetes will require additional configuration on the deployment pipeline, in order to handle the additional files generated from the template.
 :::

 ## Future Improvements